-Of course, when searching for a job past 50, the biggest factor that goes against you when it comes to employers is that they will automatically assume that you expect to be paid as highly as you would’ve been in your previous job/career.
+Of course, when searching for a job for women over 50, the biggest factor that goes against you is that employers will automatically assume you expect to be paid as highly as you would’ve been in your previous job or career.

 Consequently, when filling positions, they prefer to exhaust their pool of younger (and cheaper) applicants before they can consider you.

 You might want to indicate in your cover letter and resume that you’re willing to be paid at the same level an entry-level candidate, especially if you choose to work from home or in a new field.